 Information for Faculty and Instructors

-- Borrowing - Your Cal 1 Card serves as your library card for borrowing materials and for access to the Gardner (MAIN) Stacks, Moffitt, and the Media Resources Center.
+- Borrowing - Your Cal 1 Card serves as your library card for borrowing materials and for access to the Main (Gardner) Stacks, Moffitt, and the Media Resources Center.

 - Pay for printing - Use your Cal 1 Card to pay for printing in the libraries.

-- Renewals - Familiarize yourself with the options and rules for renewing materials, and loan periods.
+- Renewals - Familiarize yourself with the options and rules for renewing materials.

 - BAKER is a fee-based document delivery service for faculty.

 - Interlibrary Borrowing Service assists faculty to obtain materials that are not available at UC Berkeley.
-In addition to the core interlibrary loan services, faculty have borrowing privileges from Stanford and UT Austin via RLCP.
+International borrowing is also available.

 - Off-campus access to electronic resources - Access online resources from home using either the Proxy Server or VPN with your CalNet ID.